sa23up/yt-dlp-GUI/USER_GUIDE.en.md

 ---

 ## Feedback
-For parallel downloads, resume/retry, skip-existing, rate limits, more languages, and other enhancements—please share feedback and we’ll iterate.
+For parallel downloads, resume/retry, skip-existing, rate limits, more languages, and other enhancements—please share feedback and I’ll iterate.